GTSinger/GTSinger/README.md

 - 2024.09: GTSinger is accepted by NeurIPS 2024 (Spotlight)!
 - 2024.05: We released the code of GTSinger!

+## TODO List
+✅ Release the code.
+✅ Releases the full dataset.
+🔲 Release the processed data and instructions for training StyleSinger.
+🔲 Further refine the French, Japanese, Korean, Italian, and Russian annotations.

 ## Dataset

 ### Where to download